 Minimizing carbohydrate intake can help individuals lose weight and improve blood sugar control while also contributing to the prevention of type 2 diabetes and heart disease.

-The most practical way to avoid simple carbohydrates is to steer clear of processed foods including breads, baked goods, desserts, and packaged snacks.
+The most practical way to avoid simple carbohydrates is to steer clear of processed foods including bread, baked goods, desserts, and packaged snacks.
 White bread, rice, pasta, and flour are also considered processed carbohydrates.

 Beyond carbohydrates, individuals with metabolic syndrome should also avoid trans fats.
 In fact, trans fats should be avoided even in patients without any metabolic risk factors as they are linked to unhealthy cholesterol levels, type 2 diabetes, and an increased risk for heart disease and stroke.